gr4v3/godsql/README.md

 godsql
 ======

-a no sql engine using SQLlite v3
+Nosql engine using SQLlite v3

-you will need a server with php and sqllite3 turned on.
+You will need a server with php and sqllite3 turned on.

+This project is still under heavy development.
+Many features may change dramatically.